dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 focus assistance even when some distractions were around.
 Then adjusting the eyes as advised provided an additional incremental improvement.

-In order to be active and engaged some prefer a pen or marker to underline passages.
+In order to be active and engaged some prefer to use a pencil, a pen or marker to underline passages, or even to write marginalia.
+I tend to use pencil for the first run and the other two for subsequent ones if they occur.
 An compartmental approach is to use post-its on pages.
-I have seen the latter also as a substitution for underlining for whoever does not want to "damage" the book.
+I have seen the latter also as a substitution for underlining for whoever does not want to "damage" the book, which I think it is too much - but again whatever works for you.

 ## Make time